-- Belay Tesfaye, Ph.D.: I was a senioir faculty mentor for this professor through the WV-INBRE grant training program (2012-2014). - Piyali Dasgupta, Ph.D. : I was a senior faculty mentor for this associate professor in a funded grant entitled "Acetylcholine transport in human NSCLCs" from the University of Kentucky CCTS program in the amount of \$25,000 in 2015.
+- Belay Tesfaye, Ph.D.
+(2012-2020): I am a senior faculty mentor for this professor, who is a professor of biology at Bluefield State College, through the WV-INBRE grant training program This faculty member was the most successful in the WV-INBRE program at attaining grant funding, being funded through the NIH R15 mechanism.
+I continue to mentor this faculty member on implementation of his R15. - Piyali Dasgupta, Ph.D.: I was a senior faculty mentor for this associate professor in a funded grant entitled "Acetylcholine transport in human NSCLCs" from the University of Kentucky CCTS program in the amount of \$25,000 in 2015.